erfan-mahdavi/erfan-mahdavi.github.io/README.md

 ## About Me

-I am a Computer Science undergraduate at Ferdowsi University of Mashhad, where I focus on machine learning and deep learning. my current projects are mostly about nlp/computervision
+I am a Computer Science undergraduate at Ferdowsi University of Mashhad, where I focus on machine learning and deep learning. my current projects mostly revolve arround Nlp/ComputerVision

 I enjoy experimenting with new ideas, learning through hands-on projects.